lemire/docker_dotnet/README.md

 Usage:

-1. Go to the directory where your project is in.
+1. Go to the directory of your project.

-2. For that directory, invoke the script
+2. From that directory, invoke the script

 ```
  somepathtothefile/run_dotnet.sh bash
 ```

-If you are lucky, you should enter into a bash shell from which you can compile and execute the C# code.
+You should enter into a bash shell from which you can compile and execute the C# code.

 E.g., you can do